 At its heart, singing is storytelling with structure.
-It makes sense, then, that Isabel Stover, a vocalist with both a Master's degree in architecture and credits on a national radio storytelling show, would be skilled at choosing stories to tell and at setting them in the right arrangements.
+It makes sense, then, that Isabel Stover, a vocalist with both a master's degree in architecture and credits on a national radio storytelling show, would be skilled at choosing stories to tell and at setting them in the right arrangements.

 A consummate professional, Stover is a skilled entertainer and arranger with an ear for unlocking the full potential of jazz and Brazilian standards and beyond.
 Her debut album, Her Own Sweet World, went to #1 on the charts in the first week of its release.
-Stover's forthcoming album, includes standards like "On A Clear Day" and "I Only Have Eyes for You" in fresh new arrangements, alongside original compositions and newer classics like Paul Simon's "American Tune" and Stevie Wonder's "Sweetest Somebody I Know."
-Her arranging skills are on display throughout her recordings where she draws larger ensembles to widen the scope of her musical adaptation, and in her small-group live shows she's able to use her fellow musicians to their fullest, building a larger sound from a small ensemble.
+Stover's forthcoming album, includes standards like "On A Clear Day" and "Look For The Silver Lining" in fresh new arrangements, alongside original compositions, and newer classics like Paul Simon's "American Tune" and Stevie Wonder's "Sweetest Somebody I Know."
+Her arranging skills are on display throughout her recordings and in her live performances, too.
+On her albums, Stover draws larger ensembles to widen the scope of her musical adaptations, while in small group live shows she's able to use her fellow musicians to their fullest, building a larger sound from a small ensemble.

 Stover delights in building new structures for songs.
 As a lover of architecture and history, she recalls one of her favorite performances — in the courtyard at Boston Public Library — where the incredible sonic experience created from the music enveloped in the surrounding buildings elevated their breathtaking beauty.

 This is what Isabel Stover brings to the world of jazz performance and recording, using skills honed through a lifelong passion for learning and evolving.
 A wise person once said writing about music is like dancing about architecture.
-So stop reading this and find Isabel Stover, either live or recorded.
+So, stop reading this and find Isabel Stover, either live or recorded.
 Because we all need reflection, reconnection … and beauty.